- Global Information

 The mini strokes that cause vascular dementia are often so slight that they cause no immediate symptoms, or they may cause some temporary confusion.
 However, each stroke destroys a small area of cells in the brain by cutting off its blood supply and the cumulative effect of a number of mini strokes is often sufficient to cause vascular dementia.
 Vascular dementia and Alzheimer's disease frequently occur together and they may often act in combination to cause dementia.

-- Mental decline is likely to have a clear start date and symptoms tend to progress in a series of steps following each attack, suggesting that small strokes have been occurring
+- Cognitive decline is likely to have a clear start date and symptoms tend to progress in a series of steps following each attack, suggesting that small strokes have been occurring

 - May include severe depression, mood swings and epilepsy

 - Some areas of the brain may be more affected than others.
-Consequently, some mental abilities may be relatively unaffected
+Consequently, some cognitive abilities may be relatively unaffected